ralphcajipe/python/README.md

 # python
-This is Harvard CS50's Introduction to Programming with Python.
+This is Harvard CS50's Introduction to Programming with Python